allure-framework/allure-rspec/README.md

 ## Setup

-Add the dependency to your Gemfile
+Add the dependency to your Gemfile.
+Choose the version carefully:
+* 0.5.x - for RSpec2.
+* 0.6.x - for RSpec3.

 ```ruby
  gem 'allure-rspec'